 5. Then you can delete column D. And remember to format the date as you like.

 The following VBA code can help you quickly to remove the time stamps from the date directly.
 Do as follows:

 1. Select the range that you want to remove the time.

-2. Click Developer>Visual Basic, a new Microsoft Visual Basic for applications window will be displayed, click Insert>Module, and input the following code into the Module:
+2. Click Developer>Visual Basic or press Alt + F11, a new Microsoft Visual Basic for applications window will be displayed, click Insert>Module, and input the following code into the Module: